SCARLET EMPRESS, THE

 1933 - **1/2

-It’s one of those films that could only have been made in the pre-code era at MGM, the studio who had the hardest time being truly subversive and often wound up just kinky and deeply racist instead.
+It’s one of those films that could only have been made in the pre-code era at MGM, the studio who had the hardest time being truly subversive and often wound up just kinky and vaguely racist instead.
 Egyptian guide Emil (Ramon Navarro) begins the film saying a tearful good-bye to a rich white European tourist lady on the outgoing Cairo train, and then affixes himself to an incoming British socialite played by Myrna Loy.
-Naturally, it being MGM, miscegenation would be out of the question, except that --like all British socialites visiting Egypt who catch the eye of skulking Arabs in the pre-code era--she has an Egyptian mother (or rather 'had' - they're always dead, saving any social awkwardness amongst the white side of the family).
-In Egypt to visit her indefatigably British fiancee (Reginald Denny), his unbearably controlling mater (Blanche Friderici) and--luckily for Loy's slightly half-caste debutante--Metro's king of 'harrumph' C. Aubrey Smith (lower left) as a more understanding pater.
+She's contemptuous and somewhat bitchy/imperialist but nowhere near as bad as her future Brit mother-in-law.
+Naturally, it being MGM, miscegenation would be out of the question, totally unallowable.
+Unless... hmmm except that she has some Middle Eastern blood, like her mother's side, some eastern branch royalty with a "family tree a mile long" maybe that's okay (though even that would be out for the post-codes).
+This was to be the genealogy then, of a lot of (white) socialites visiting Egypt who catch the eye of skulking Arabs in the pre-code era.
+Here Loy has an Egyptian mother (or rather 'had' - they're always dead, saving any social awkwardness amongst the white side of the family).
+In Egypt to visit her indefatigably British fiancee (Reginald Denny), his unbearably controlling mater (Blanche Friderici) and--luckily for this slightly half-caste debutante--Metro's king of 'harrumph' C. Aubrey Smith (lower left) as a more understanding pater.
 Clearly MGM is nudging its caravan along the same path trod by a pair of 1932 miscegenation fantasy hits, Universal's THE MUMMY and Columbia's BITTER TEA OF GENERAL YEN.
-But it's still MGM and therefore falls woefully short of Universal's lurid expressionism or even Columbia's humanist handball, even if the pyramids are superbly evoked and the whole scene alive with rear screen magic.
+But it's still MGM and therefore falls woefully short of Universal's lurid expressionism or even Columbia's humanist handball.
+Still, the pyramids are superbly evoked and the whole scene is alive with rear screen magic.

 |Erich taunts his wife with Adolphe's love letters|